chuckvalenza/portfolio/content/posts/servers/homelab.md

 I also run a proxmox server on an old desktop machine and a small raspberry pi fly-away kit to stand up a vpn tunnel back to my home network.

 {{< vs 3 >}}

-## Uses

-I stand up a variety of services from time to time when experimenting with new software and networking concepts.
-Services which the lab constantly provides to my home are: DNS, SIEM, wireless, file shares, print and scan service, a plex server, publicly accessible Gitlab and Nextcloud services, and PoE IP cameras.
-From time-to-time I stand up various virtual machines to experiment with new concepts.

-{{< vs 3 >}}